JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 # Comparisons

-This section compares DataFrames.jl with other data manipulation frameworks.
+This section compares DataFrames.jl with other data manipulation frameworks in Python, R, and Stata.

 A sample data set can be created using the following code: